technofocus-pte/bldextwithcpltstprv/Lab Guides/Lab 04/Lab 04.md

 5. Type in !!What is Summit Realty group?!! and hit **send**.

-6. You will get a response from the uploaded file as in the screenshot below sinc eit has been added as the knowledge source to look for in the Fallback topic.
+6. You will get a response from the uploaded file as in the screenshot below since it has been added as the knowledge source to look for in the Fallback topic.

     ![](./media/image125.png)